pykickstart/pykickstart/docs/kickstart-docs.rst

 ``--wpakey=``

-    The WPA encryption key for wireless networks (since F16).
+    The WPA encryption key for wireless networks.

 ``--onboot=``